What is sciatica pain?

 Manual therapy methods may also be effective for reducing the pressure on the sciatic nerves; gentle stretching, mobilisation and manual manipulation may be utilised.

-For more information on how we can help please call Northern Spinal & Sports Injury Clinic on 03 9470 1010.
+For more information on how our Melbourne CBD and Reservoir teams can help, please call Northern Spinal & Sports Injury Clinic on (03) 9470 1010.